GIRAFF/snippets/README.md

 #Snippets

 When I need some rest, I code something!
-When it's something useful, I store here.
+When it's something useful, I store it here.

 Let's see what we got here.